uwrit/cladcloud/README.md

-Alpine Images for the CLAD geocoder cloud.
+Docker images for the CLAD geocoder cloud.